Computing Technology for Math Excellence Logo

 Question markAlthough a product might appear to work in one district, it might not be suitable for use in another.
 Be wary of ed tech company claims of the effectiveness of a product based on research, as the research might have been "shoddy" (Mathewson & Butrymowicz, 2020).
 Districts are encouraged to conduct their own research.
 Mathewson and Butrymowicz listed the following organizations that have begun to assist districts in this endeavor:

-Per Mathematica (2015-2018), the tool guides users to follow five steps: get started, plan the research, prepare the data, analyze the data, summarize the findings.
+Per Mathematica (2015-2018), e2i Coach guides users to follow five steps: get started, plan the research, prepare the data, analyze the data, summarize the findings.
 The tool recommends the approach to evaluate technology, helps in determining the research question, includes steps for identifying data sources and creating a clean data file, analyzes the data and delivers results, and compiles results into a document that can be shared.

 Are you planning to conduct research involving students?